name banner

 * The extended Baptist terrace with it’s new Sunday School, corner to corner with the Methodist building of 1844 in Burnley Lane

-* Altham Brick and Tile Works had been established beside the canal at the end of Clough Brook
+* Altham Brick and Tile Works had been established on the canal side next to Clough Brook

 * Huncoat Colliery was marked but the workings were not extensive at this time